 Ingredient.
 Peas are versatile and found as a part of many other dishes in a variety of cuisines.
 In American Chinese cooking, it’s usually a part of fried rice dishes.
 You find them in vegetable combinations, pot pies, stews, salads and casseroles.

 A note to diabetics: Peas are high in sugar.
 That glazed peas and carrots dish above has 120 grams of carbohydrates per 1/3 cup serving.
-That’s a bit high for a side dish.
+That’s quite high for a side dish.
 So, use caution and don’t go overboard.